 Some paved highways are more vulnerable to potholes and surface breaks than others.
 Typically, aged and cracked roads will allow more water into the subgrade.
 Roads with lower structural capacity and grades stay saturated longer until the road has had a chance to dry out.

 Thin Membrane Surface (TMS) roads can be very sensitive to spring break-up.
 These highways do not have a "granular structure" under the surface.
 It is not a structural asphalt concrete.
-The TMS is designed as a dust-free surface and not designed to handle heavy traffic.
+A TMS road is designed as a dust-free surface and not designed to handle heavy traffic.
 If loaded commercial trucks travel over TMS roads with a saturated subgrade, surface breaks are expected.
-The more trucks that travel the road when the subsurface is weak, the more damage will occur.
+If more trucks travel on the road when the subsurface is weak, more damage will occur.

-Typically, an above-average spring runoff and high water tables can make conditions worse.
-Dry weather helps stabilize the road beds and allows crews to make repairs.
+Typically, an above-average spring runoff and a high water table can make conditions worse.
+Dry weather helps stabilize the roadbeds and allows crews to make repairs.

 Highway Repairs

-When surface breaks occur in the spring, crews place red diamonds signs at the hazard and assess the kind of repair that is needed.
-The crew may apply gravel material or blade on some asphalt patching material as a temporary repair until permanent repairs can be completed.
+When surface breaks occur in the spring, crews place red diamond signs at the hazard and assess the type of repair that is needed.
+The crew may apply gravel material or blade on some asphalt patching material as a temporary repair until more permanent repairs can be completed.

 Small potholes will be filled with patching material.
-Long-term repairs may involve digging out the road and backfilling with a well-drained sand or gravel that will support the pavement and keep water from building up.
+Long-term repairs at spot failures may involve digging out the road and backfilling with well-drained sand or gravel that will support the pavement and keep water from building up.

 A layer of asphalt concrete or a granular seal coat will be placed on top of the backfill to seal off the road.